 These rates come directly from Visa’s published interchange schedule.
 However, rates are subject to change at Visa’s discretion.

 Keep in mind that these are not the only rates that can apply to supermarkets.
-Some cards, like rewards cards, will receive different rates.
-Additionally, if you don’t meet requirements for one of the above categories, your transaction can “downgrade” to a more expensive category.
+If you don’t meet requirements for one of the above categories, your transaction can “downgrade” to a more expensive category.

 Check out our article on interchange rates and fees for more information.